 - Riddle’s quiz maker (and our ActiveCampaign integration) is GDPR-compliant.

-- For instance, all the personally identifiable information from the quiz leads you gather will go directly to ActiveCampaign and not hit Riddle’s servers.
+- All personally identifiable information you collect can go directly to ActiveCampaign & never touch Riddle’s servers.

-- Here’s more info about Riddle’s GDPR/CCPA data privacy set up.
+- Here’s a full rundown about Riddle’s GDPR/CCPA data privacy set up.

 You’ll need your own ActiveCampaign account of course – the good news?
 They start at $9 a month for a pretty robust set of features.